-2. The following activities require municipal planning approval outside the area of a land use scheme-
+2. Municipal planning approval for development outside the area of a land use scheme is required but not limited to the following activities-

 Land use definitions

 3. In this Schedule-

 "abattoir" means a building used for the slaughtering of animals with a production of 50 or more units of poultry per day or 6 or more units of red meat and game per day;